pablovianas/the-last-of-us-slider/README.md

-# Hogwarts Legacy - Slider
+# The Last of Us - Slider

 A simple slider with game pictures and some informations about it.
 Inspired on game website.